SambitAcharya/Mini-Projects/README.md

 **9) GUI with Tkinter**

 Have started making a Tkinter application in Python.
 Nothing particular in mind as of now.
 This space will be updated as I progress.

+**10) Image Recognition With Python**

+An application with basic image recognition capabilities.
+Currently a threshold function has been added, but the progress is halted because of errors which are listed in the errors.txt file.

 ## PHP